A Brittany Tale: The Fright

 For several years I’d had a vague standing invitation to visit friends at their vacation home in Dinard, in Brittany, and now the invitation was clearly attached to a specific spring weekend: “Come on Friday if you’re available.”
 I immediately accepted.
 I looked forward to a relaxing weekend with the couple, the seaside strolls, the good food and drink (they were gastronomes), the change of scenery away from Paris.
 “Bring a good book,” they said as a promise of rain and lack of plans and to let me know that I shouldn’t expect to be entertained.
 Which was fine with me, though instead of a book I placed a notebook into my backpack, thinking this the opportunity to gather material for a travel article about Dinard or nearby Saint Malo or both.

 As the train set out from Paris for the 2½-hour ride to Saint Malo (from there I would take a taxi to Dinard, across the bay), I wondered what I might write about.
 I had been to this corner of Brittany several times already, so I couldn’t, without putting on false airs of naiveté, write about first-time discovery.
-As a re-visitor I would have to find another angle, something more distinctive than “Brittany, wow!”
+As a re-visitor I would have to find another angle, something more personal and insightful than “Brittany, wow!”

 I made a list in my notebook of angles to consider based on my expectations of the weekend: seaside walks in Dinard, rampart strolls in Saint Malo, oysters, granite, crepes; or something with more of a storyline: taking a break from city life, visiting friends at their vacation home, spending the weekend with a couple when single.
-Maybe I would find something new and unexpected.
+Maybe I would find something new and unexpected while there.
 I gazed out the window at the passing damp spring countryside and soon dozed off, awaking only as the train, having entered Brittany, approached Rennes before turning north to the coast.

 My friends are warm, generous hosts.
 They laid out an abundance of pre-shucked oysters for lunch.
 With one of the couple we visited art galleries.
 We examined ads in the windows of real estate agencies.
 The other bought pastries, which we ate at teatime while watching a nature documentary on TV during a brief bout of rain.
 We separated and reunited.
 We went to their favorite creperie for dinner.
 Afterward, we lounged on long, deep couches in the living room.
 We removed our shoes at the door and wore slippers in the immaculate house.